Ruby on Rails: Level II

 Who's It For?

-- You've taken our introductory online Ruby on Rails course or you're familiar with the fundamental topics taught in that course.
+- You've taken our introductory online Rails I course or you're familiar with the topics taught in that course.

 What Do I Need?